Patricia Technologies Ltd addresses CBN circular’s impact, partners with VAUNT | Nairametrics

 Patricia Technologies Ltd addresses CBN circular’s impact, partners with VAUNT

-Patricia Technologies Ltd addresses CBN circular’s impact on her services and partnership with foreign payment solutions company, Vaunt.
+Addressing the CBN circular’s impact on her service and partnership with foreign payment solutions company, Vaunt.

 The recent CBN circular of February 5th, 2021 to Deposit Money Banks (DMBs) to desist from transacting in/and with entities trading cryptocurrencies has dramatically impacted how we conduct business.
 On this note, we want to assure all of our customers of the funds’ safety in their respective Patricia wallets.